chijioke-ibekwe/raven/README.md

 ### Exceptions
 The following exceptions can be thrown by the package for the scenarios outlined below:
-1. `MessengerEntityNotFoundException` `code: 404`
+1. `RavenEntityNotFoundException` `code: 404`
-   - Dispatching a Messenger event with a `NotificationData` object that has a `contextName` which does not exist on the database.
+   - Dispatching a Raven with a `NotificationData` object that has a `contextName` which does not exist on the database.
-2. `MessengerInvalidDataException` `code: 422`
+2. `RavenInvalidDataException` `code: 422`
-   - Dispatching a Messenger event with a `NotificationData` object without a `contextName` or `recipient`.
+   - Dispatching a Raven with a `NotificationData` object without a `contextName` or `recipient`.
    - Attempting to send an Email Notification using a `NotificationContext` that has no `email_template_id`.
    - Attempting to send a Database Notification using a `NotificationContext` that has no `title` or `body`.
    - Attempting to send an Email Notification to a non-notifiable.